hpcaitech/ColossalAI/examples/images/diffusion/README.md

 pip install -r requirements.txt && pip install .
 ```

+> The specified version is due to the interface incompatibility caused by the latest update of [Lightning](https://github.com/Lightning-AI/lightning), which will be fixed in the near future.

 ## Dataset
 The DataSet is from [LAION-5B](https://laion.ai/blog/laion-5b/), the subset of [LAION](https://laion.ai/),
 you should the change the `data.file_path` in the `config/train_colossalai.yaml`